CLOSED: Grassroots Pantry: creative Earth-friendly dining in Hong Kong

 Address: Shop 226, Prince’s Building, Central, Hong Kong

 All of my suggestions are based on the Hong Kong island and easily accessible either by metro, the world’s longest mid-levels escalator and a short walk.
-Some are ideal hideaways from the daunting crowds of the island, while others combine an accent on wellbeing with tea.
+Some are ideal hideaways from the daunting crowds on the island, while others combine an accent on wellbeing with tea.
 The rest offer intriguing house blends or top quality teas from China, Taiwan, India and Japan.
-I hope you will find your own preferred tea heaven in Hong Kong, and if there is anything I missed out, do not hesitate to add your suggestion in the comments section.
+I hope you will find your own preferred Hong Kong tea heaven, and if there is anything I missed out, do not hesitate to add your suggestion in the comments section.

 Eye-catching Tea Ware by Hong Kong potters